Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 Want to create a voice-enabled chatbot?
 This tutorial teaches you how to [create a voice enabled chatbot using Node-RED](./starter-kit/node-red/README.md) and the Watson Assistant, Watson Speech to Text, and Watson Text to Speech nodes.

-### Integrate your COVID-19 chatbot on a Node.js website
+### Embed your COVID-19 chatbot on a Node.js website

 Finally, you can embed your COVID-19 crisis communication chatbot on a Node.js website.